Benefits of technology in the classroom for future careers

 Classrooms built to decrease creativity and increased assembly line like productivity have become obsolete, but are still being used as if the job market stagnated into this structure unchanged.

-Although the high stakes testing and small boxy classrooms in which we teach have become a constant reminder of days already past, we are seeing an increased presence of technology within the confines.
+Although the high stakes testing and small boxy classrooms in which we teach have become a constant reminder of days already past, we are seeing an increased presence of technology.

 Just about every school district out there has produced a catchy motto in order to lure trusting parents into their confines only to fall short of those very skills which were promised.
 Take a moment to look over your school-district slogan and you will likely find the words technology, future, college and career.
 But are we holding true to our slogans and mottos that we hold so true to our hearts?
 The truth is that rapid advancements are eliminating traditional jobs from the market at an escalating pace.
 Workers who perform routine tasks and who are trained to replicate are becoming obsolete in today’s growing world of technology, and we are not keeping up.
 Technology is taking over every aspect of our daily lives and is increasingly seen as a necessary prerequisite to obtaining a job.